 Children come to Braywood from a wide array of establishments and with a diverse range of educational needs.
-Assessment strategies are used to ensure that the next step in the children's learning is appropriately planned to maintain progress.
+There is a National Baseline Assessment which is reported appropriately.
+Further assessment strategies are used to ensure that the next step in the children's learning is appropriately planned to maintain progress.
 Ongoing assessment (formative assessment) is an integral part of the learning and development process.
-Assessment forms part of the school's target setting and allows teachers to reflect on the 'value' Braywood added from the child's entry to school to the Key Stage 1 SATs.
+Assessment (including our own baseline assessment) forms part of the school's target setting and allows teachers to reflect on the 'value' Braywood added from the child's entry to school to the Key Stage 1 SATs.

-Assessment includes:-
+Assessment includes: -

-- Skillful, well-trained and planned observations of the children, which are recorded in the child's individual profile records and learning journeys ('Wow!
+- Skilful, well-trained and planned observations of the children, which are recorded in the child's individual profile records and learning journeys ('Wow!
 Book').
-Observations from parents and carers are included in these learning journeys and parents/ carers are actively encouraged in this respect. - Working in partnership with the parents; regular verbal and written communications and exchanges about the curriculum and provision and matters pertaining to individual children's needs, interests and learning styles. - Ongoing evaluation of the quality of provision and practitioners' training needs. - Ensuring that the initial assessment of the child is informed by observation, discussion and baseline assessments in literacy and mathematics in the first few weeks at school, and through liaison with the child's previous setting. - Ensuring that the Early Learning Goals are continually assessed and the child's Foundation Stage Profile is completed at the end of their Reception year. - Ensuring that the Year 1 teacher are given a copy of the Profile record together with a short commentary on each child's skills and abilities in relation to the three key characteristics of effective learning (playing and exploring/active learning/ creating and thinking critically).
+Observations from parents and carers are included in these learning journeys and parents/ carers are actively encouraged in this respect. - Working in partnership with the parents; regular verbal and written communications and exchanges about the curriculum and provision and matters pertaining to individual children's needs, interests and learning styles. - Ongoing evaluation of the quality of provision and practitioners' training needs. - Ensuring that the initial assessment of the child is informed by observation, discussion and baseline assessments in literacy and mathematics in the first few weeks at school, and through liaison with the child's previous setting. - Completing the National Baseline and submitting the data. - Ensuring that the Early Learning Goals are continually assessed, and the child's Foundation Stage Profile is completed at the end of their reception year. - Ensuring that the Year 1 teacher are given a copy of the Profile record together with a short commentary on each child's skills and abilities in relation to the three key characteristics of effective learning (playing and exploring/active learning/ creating and thinking critically).